Display-Lab/psdo/DICTIONARY.md

 An attribute of the magnitude of the degree of divergence of two things from one another. http://purl.obolibrary.org/obo/psdo#psdo_0000058
 ## ascribee dimension
-A represented dimension where the attributes of the mark are about entities that have attributed performance data. http://purl.obolibrary.org/obo/psdo#psdo_0000018
+A representing dimension where the attributes of the mark are about entities that have attributed performance data. http://purl.obolibrary.org/obo/psdo#psdo_0000018
 ## attribute
-"A quality that can be measured, observed, or logged." http://purl.obolibrary.org/obo/psdo#psdo_0000061
+"An information carrier that can be measured, observed, or logged." http://purl.obolibrary.org/obo/psdo#psdo_0000061
 ## color
 An attribute by virtue of which some thing appears to have a color.